-STANDARDS-BASED GRADING AT HALL MIDDLE SCHOOL
+STANDARDS-BASED REPORTING AT HALL MIDDLE SCHOOL

 “Education, therefore, is a process of living and not a preparation for future living.”
 John Dewey